WeblateOrg/weblate/docs/contributing.rst

 Contributing
 ============

-There are dozens of ways to contribute to Weblate.
+There are dozens of ways to contribute in Weblate.
 We welcome any help, be it coding help, graphics design, documentation or sponsorship.

 Code and development